mbaumer/us_hep_funding/docs/_states/NC.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  6  Office of Science contracts, totalling  $-12,173.60 Who have these contracts gone to?
+In the past 5 years, this state has received:
+6 Office of Science contracts, totalling $-12,173.60

                                            Amount ($)
 vendorname                    fiscal_year
 CLEMENTS BERNARD MILLER PLLC  2012               0.00